GAMS-dev/gams-cpp/README.md

 ## 1. Download and install GAMS ##

 gams-cpp requires the GAMS low-level APIs.
 All those files are provided by the GAMS distribution packages, which are available for all major platforms.
 The installation package for your platform can be obtained from the [GAMS download page](https://www.gams.com/download/).
-After downloading the package please follow the latest GAMS [installation instructions](https://www.gams.com/latest/docs/userguides/userguide/_u_g__i_n_s_t_a_l_l.html).
+After downloading the package please follow the latest GAMS [installation instructions](https://www.gams.com/latest/docs/UG_MAIN.html#UG_INSTALL).

 **Note** By default GAMS will run in demo mode.
 Please check the [download page](https://www.gams.com/download/) for further details.

 ## 2. Get the gams-cpp source code ##

 Download the gams-cpp sources from GitHub (via git or as zip archive).
-All information about the usage of this library can be found within the [GAMS API documentation](https://www.gams.com/latest/docs/apis/index.html).
+All information about the usage of this library can be found within the [GAMS C++ API documentation](https://www.gams.com/latest/docs/API_CPP_TUTORIAL.html).

 ## 3. Building the gams-cpp project ##